grafana/agent/docs/flow/config-language/components.md

 For example, here's a component that scrapes Prometheus metrics.
-The `targets` field is populated with two scrape targets; a constant one `localhost:9001` and an expression that ties the target to the contents of `local.file.target.content`.
+The `targets` field is populated with two scrape targets; a constant one `localhost:9001` and an expression that ties the target to the value of `local.file.target.content`.

 ```river